Introducing the various forms of Kendo Dropdowns

 Using the Kendo NoData Template

-The Kendo No Data Template is used when there is no data or when the user types in a value that is not found in the dropdown.
-It can be used to display feedback to the user, or used to serve as a bridge to a different interface.
+The Kendo No Data Template is used when there is no data or when the user types in a value not found in the dropdown.
+It can display feedback to the user or serve as a bridge to a different interface.

-I use the No Data Template frequently in Galaxie Blog to allow the users to add a new option to the dropdowns when the search term that they use does not match any of the existing options.
-For example, when editing or creating a post, the user has a multi-select dropdown to assign the post to certain categories.
-If the category does not exist, the no data template is used to allow the user to add a new category without having to exit the post interface.
-The no-data template acts as a bridge to open up a new category interface saving time for the user.
+I frequently use the No Data Template in Galaxie Blog to allow users to add a new option to the dropdowns when the search term they use does not match any existing options.
+For example, when editing or creating a post, the user has a multi-select dropdown to assign the post to specific categories.
+If the category does not exist, the no data template allows the user to add a new category without exiting the post interface.
+The no-data template acts as a bridge to open up a new category interface, saving time for the user.

-In the example below, we will be using an external template instead of the inline template that we used above.
-The template will be displayed whenever there is no data, or when the search term was not found.
-This no-data template can be used for all of the dropdown widgets that are covered here and there will be no changes to the code.
+In the example below, we will use an external template instead of the inline template we used above.
+The template will be displayed whenever there is no data or when the search term is not found.
+This no-data template can be used for all of the dropdown widgets covered here, and there will be no changes to the code.

 <!--- External template to add a new font.
 This template can be used for the ComboBox, DropDownList and MultiSelect. --->